sc-martel93/js-drumk-kit/README.md

 # js-drumk-kit aka Drum Script

-A simple drum machine made with vanilla javascript, html and css Not currently optimized for mobile use
+A simple drum machine made with vanilla javascript, html and css created to mess around with DOM manipulation

+-- Not currently optimized for mobile use --

 # Hosted on Firebase